cilium/cilium/Documentation/network/clustermesh/gke-clustermesh-prep.rst

 Deploy clusters
 ###############

-1. We will once again set some environment variables for values that will be reused in later steps.
+1. Set additional environment variables for values that will be reused in later steps.

     .. code-block:: bash